 This statement is made on behalf of Ifor Williams Trailers Group of Companies, pursuant to section 54(1) of the Modern Slavery Act (the Act) and constitutes our slavery and human trafficking statement.

-Ifor Williams Trailers Limited (01206036) /IWT Deeside Limited (04829658) - registered in England, Wales and Northern Ireland.
+Ifor Williams Trailers Limited (01206036) / IWT Deeside Limited (04829658) - registered in England, Wales and Northern Ireland.

 Slavery and human trafficking are totally unacceptable and we will not tolerate forced labour of any description within our business or in our supply chains.
-We recognise the complexity of this issue, in supply chains and we are committed to tackling those risks through our strong policies, audit, and supplier management.
+We recognise the complexity of this issue, in supply chains and we are committed to tackling those risks through our policies, auditing and supplier management.

-Our objective is to achieve the higher ethical standards in this regard and as a minimum, we will comply with all relevant legislation.
+Our objective is to achieve higher ethical standards in this regard and as a minimum, we will comply with all relevant legislation.
 We recognise our responsibility to be alert to the risks of modern slavery and human trafficking in all our daily activities – our managers are expected to act upon any concerns, matters raised, without delay.

 This statement sets out the action we have taken, to identify, understand and address risks of modern slavery and human trafficking in our own business and in our supply chains.